 Rosalin holds a master’s degree in monetary economy and financial investment from the University of Illinois Urbana-Champaign.
 She has taught at Universitas Indonesia and Atma Jaya University of Indonesia.

-Ramesh Subramaniam has been with the Asian Development Bank (ADB) since March 1997.
+Ramesh Subramaniam has been with the Asian Development Bank (ADB) for over 25 years, since March 1997.
 He has worked in different functions and areas in over 25 countries across the various sub-regions of Asia and the Pacific.
-In his current capacity as director general of the Southeast Asia Department (SERD) from July 2017, he is in charge of ADB’s relationship with the 10 countries in the Association of Southeast Asian Nations (ASEAN) and Timor-Leste, as well as all of its sovereign engagement.
+In his current capacity as Director General of the Southeast Asia Department (SERD) from July 2017, he is in charge of ADB’s relationship with the 10 countries in the Association of Southeast Asian Nations (ASEAN) and Timor-Leste, as well as all of its sovereign engagement.
 He has been a member of various Global Agenda/Future Councils of the World Economic Forum (WEF) since 2012, and currently serves as the co-chair of the ASEAN Hub of WEF’s Sustainable Development Investment Partnership.

-With a talent pool of over 430 globally and locally recruited staff, SERD has over $24 billion in projects under implementation.
-In addition, SERD also has several ongoing policy and structural reform programs with at least over $12 billion in funds disbursed and under monitoring.
+With a talent pool of over 430 globally and locally recruited staff, SERD has over $25 billion in projects under implementation.
+SERD also has several ongoing policy and structural reform programs with over $12 billion in funds disbursed and under monitoring.
 ADB’s new sovereign commitments in Southeast Asia stand at around $7 billion per year in transport, energy, urban, agriculture and natural resources, human development, finance, and public management sectors, besides regional cooperation and integration.

-In parallel, Ramesh has maintained strong interest in education as an instrument for change.
+In parallel, Subramaniam has maintained strong interest in education as an instrument for change.
 Improving social service delivery has been a key part of his support for public sector reforms in many countries.
-He considers serving the needy through the development profession as a highly noble endeavor.
-Outside of ADB, he is involved in volunteering work focused on livelihood, healthcare, and education, with the aim of promoting the fundamental human values of Love, Truth, Peace, Right Conduct, and Non-violence in society overall.
+Outside of ADB, he is involved in a range of service activities in livelihood, healthcare, and education, with the aim of promoting basic yet fundamental human values of love, truth, peace, right conduct, and non-violence in society overall.

-Ramesh has an MA in economics from University of Madras, India (1988); and a PhD in economics from McMaster University, Canada, where he was also a lecturer (1990-1993).
-He has been a research fellow on industry at University of St. Andrews in United Kingdom from December 1993 to January 1994, and Rockefeller fellow at Yale University Economic Growth Center from February 1994 to March 1997.
+Subramaniam has an MA in economics from the University of Madras, India (1988) and a PhD in economics from McMaster University, Canada, where he was also a lecturer (1990–1993).
+He has been a research fellow on industry at the University of St. Andrews in the United Kingdom from December 1993 to January 1994, and a Rockefeller fellow at Yale University Economic Growth Center from February 1994 to March 1997.